 It is really important that you turn up to your appointment on time – not early and not late.
 This is because we have a limited amount of people that we can safely have in the waiting room at any one time.
 If you turn up to your appointment too early you will be politely asked to wait in your car until your appointment time.
 If you turn up to your appointment late you will disrupt the efficiency of the clinic.
 If you are running late is very important to call the clinic and advice our customer service team.
-Because each patient has already had a telehealth consultation, these appointments tend to run on time and we appreciate your assistance in helping us deliver a safe, efficient service.
+We appreciate your assistance in helping us deliver a safe, efficient service.

 Important patient information – people accompanying you to the appointment

-If you can come alone to your special assessment clinic appointment then you must.
+If you can come alone to your special assessment clinic appointment then we ask that you do so.
 For children or adults with health issues who require a carer to be present, then we request you limit this to one person.
 These restrictions are in place due to the social distancing rules of the clinic and for the safety of everyone present.

 Important patient information – changes to your condition

-If you have developed any of the following symptoms since speaking with your doctor is very important that you do not attend the special assessment clinic, but organise another telehealth consultation with your doctor to discuss your change in symptoms:
+If you have developed any of the following symptoms since booking your appointment is very important that you do not attend the centre, but organise another telehealth consultation with your doctor to discuss your change in symptoms:

 - chills /sweats